fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 If the answer negotiated a data "m=" section, the offering endpoint parses the "a=sctp-init" line, if present, from the data "m=" section.

-If the data is not properly base64 encoded the offer MUST silently ignore the "a=sctp-init" line.
+If the data is not properly base64 encoded this results in an error.

 The offering endpoint then informs its SCTP implementation of the series of bytes.
 The SCTP implementation is responsible for validating the format of the SCTP init chunk.
-If the series of bytes is not a valid SCTP init chunk, the offering endpoint MUST silently ignore the "a=sctp-init" line.
+If the series of bytes is not a valid SCTP init chunk this results in an error.

 ## Modifying the Session